-Before starting the Forest Management Activity, divide the students into 11 groups and assign one action tool to each group.
-Have each group explore their assigned action tool.
-Ask them to find out why their tool is used in managing a forest, how it is applied, and what are the expected results.
+Before beginning the Forest Management Activity, divide the students into eleven groups and assign one action tool to each group.
+Ask each group to explore the forest management tool they have been assigned.
+Ask them to find out why their particular tool is used in managing a forest, how it is applied, and what are the expected results.
 Ask them to write a short (2-page) paper and present their findings to the class.
-They can do research on the web, interview a professional forester, or visit the public library.
+They can do research on the web; interview a professional forester with the state forestry agency, private consultant, or forest industry; or visit the public library.
 Combine all the reports to make a class reference tool.